Exploring the Ollantaytambo ruins at the far end of the Sacred Valley of the Incas

 - Altitude: 2,792 m (9,160 ft)

 - Distance to Cusco: 70 kilometers

 - Distance to Machu Picchu: 30 kilometers

 Things to do in Ollantaytambo – a visual walking tour

 Ollantaytambo is separated into 4 distinct areas: The ancient town, the temple hill, the ceremonial area and the agricultural sector.
 While there are yet other things to do in Ollantaytambo, the Inca ruins really are the reason you should visit.
-You will probably need almost a full day to tour it all.
+You will probably need almost a full day to tour to see it all.
 Decide for yourself what you want to see and what to skip if you are short on time.
 Do consider, though, that with an altitude of 2,792 meters you will have to take things a bit slower than usual.

 The temple hill & fortress of Ollantaytambo (Cerro Bandolista)

 The most prominent feature in Ollantaytambo is certainly the temple hill.
 It is said, the hill was built in the shape of a lama – at least you will hear this tale from probably every local guide.
 If you take a close look at Ollantaytambo from the opposite mountain, it is actually possible to see the lama quite clearly: Head, four legs, and a little tail.
-Okay, make that with a lot of fantasy 😉
+Okay, with a lot of fantasy ;-)

 Take your time hiking to the top.
 The severe height will take away your breath quite quickly.
 As the vistas around you are just so beautiful, you will want to take a lot of breaks anyhow.
 At the top, the wall of the Six Monoliths will dominate the view.